Crimson Quill’s Appraisal #259

-If Quentin Tarantino informed you that a festering pile of freshly dropped nearby dog excrement tasted similar to top sirloin would you give it a bite?
-I would give it at least a cursory lick just based on the fact that this man can do absolutely no wrong in my eyes.
-You see, not only has he been responsible for giving us some of the finest moments in modern cinema but he’s a self-confessed film junkie like myself and his opinion carries hefty weight.
-The dude needs that strong chin to fit his wonderful elongated brain into his face and rarely sets a foot wrong in Keeper’s books so a recommendation from him is very much worthy of consideration.
+If Quentin Tarantino informed you that a festering pile of freshly dropped nearby dog excrement tasted similar to top sirloin, would you give it a lick?
+I would give it at least a cursory sniff just based on the fact that this man can do absolutely no wrong in my eyes.
+You see, not only has he been responsible for giving us some of the finest moments in modern cinema, but he’s a self-confessed film junkie like myself and his opinion happens to carry some pretty hefty weight.
+The dude needs that strong chin of his to fit that wonderful elongated brain into his face and seldom speaks anything other than sense; so a recommendation from him is deemed very much worthy of my close consideration.

-Don’t Go in The House is not only one of Tarantino’s all-time favorite movies but also, in his humble opinion, one of the most disturbing films ever made.
-This endorsement alone was enough to prompt me to take another look at Joseph Ellison’s reviled nasty, originally titled The Burning but not to be confused with Tony Maylam’s equally infamous slasher from a year later.
-Just like its namesake, it swiftly ran into problems with the censors, mainly due to its violence against women but misogyny is actually nowhere to be seen and instead it’s a rather unsettling insight into the increasingly frail psyche of a man who suffered as a child at the hands of his abusive mother.
+Not only is Don’t Go in The House one of Tarantino’s all-time favorite movies but also, in his humble opinion, one of the most disturbing films ever committed to celluloid.
+This endorsement alone was enough to prompt me to take another look at Joseph Ellison’s reviled nasty, originally titled The Burning but not to be confused with Tony Maylam’s equally notorious slasher from a year later.
+Just like its namesake, it swiftly ran into problems with the censors, mainly due to its violence against women, However, misogyny is actually nowhere to be discerned and instead Ellison’s film offers a rather unsettling insight into the increasingly frail psyche of a man who suffered as a child at the hands of his abusive mother.

-There are plentiful parallels to be drawn between Ellison’s film and a number of films which trod the same boards.
-Alfred Hitchcock’s Psycho is one, William Lustig’s Maniac another.
-However, where Maniac reveled in the atrocities of its lead, Don’t Go in The House focuses more attention on the visions plaguing his mental state and only occasionally presents the viewer with his torturous antics.
-In that respect, this is far more accessible to those of a weaker disposition although clearly no walk in the park and a somewhat calamitous choice of date movie.
+There are plentiful parallels to be drawn between Ellison’s film and a number of films which have trodden the same boards previously.
+Alfred Hitchcock’s Psycho is one and William Lustig’s Maniac another.
+However, where the latter reveled in the atrocities of its lead, Don’t Go in The House focuses more attention on the visions plaguing his mental state and only occasionally subjects the viewer to his inhospitable antics.
+In that respect, this is far more accessible to those of a weaker disposition, albeit still a somewhat calamitous choice of date movie.